nextcloud/all-in-one/manual-upgrade.md

 ## Method 2
 #### *Approach using portainer if method 1 does not work for you*

-Prerequsite: have all containers from AIO interface running.
+Prerequisite: have all containers from AIO interface running.

 <details>
 <summary>Click to expand</summary>